brettwooldridge/HikariCP/README.md

 of 0 means that idle connections are never removed from the pool.
 The minimum allowed value is 10000ms (10 seconds).
 *Default: 600000 (10 minutes)*

+&#8986;``keepaliveTime``<br/>
+This property controls how frequently HikariCP will attempt to keep a connection alive, in order to prevent it from being timed out by the database or network infrastructure.
+This value must be less than the `maxLifetime` value.
+A "keepalive" will only occur on idle connections, and never against in-use connections.
+When the time arrives for a "keepalive" against a given connection, that connection will be removed from the pool, "pinged", and then returned to the pool.
+The 'ping' is one of either invocation of the JDBC4 `isValid()` method, or execution of the `connectionTestQuery`.
+Typically, the duration out-of-the-pool should be measured in single digit milliseconds or even sub-milliseconds, and therefore should have little or no noticible performance impact.
+The minimum allowed value is 30000ms (30 seconds), but a value in the range of minutes is most desirable.
+*Default: 0 (disabled)*

 &#8986;``maxLifetime``<br/>
 This property controls the maximum lifetime of a connection in the pool.
 An in-use connection will